 1. Lentil consumption can lead to gas and stomach upset in dogs.

-Although lentils are less likely to cause flatulence than other legumes due because they are easier to digest, each dog has its individualized response to this type of food.
+Although lentils are less likely to cause flatulence than other legumes because they are easier to digest, each dog has an individualized response to this type of food.

 Gas can be followed by diarrhea and stomach upset, so be sure to introduce lentils gradually and in small amounts.

 2. Commercially sold lentils may have added salts and seasonings.